awsdocs/amazon-eks-user-guide/doc_source/eks-deployment-options.md

   A: Amazon EKS Anywhere isn't designed to run in the AWS cloud\.
 It doesn't integrate with the [Kubernetes Cluster API Provider for AWS](https://github.com/kubernetes-sigs/cluster-api-provider-aws)\.
 If you plan to deploy Kubernetes clusters in the AWS cloud, we strongly recommend that you use Amazon EKS\.
 + Q: Can I deploy Amazon EKS Anywhere on AWS Outposts?

   A: Amazon EKS Anywhere isn't designed to run on AWS Outposts\.
-If you’re planning to deploy Kubernetes clusters on AWS Outposts, we strongly recommend that you use Amazon EKS on AWS Outposts\.
+If you're planning to deploy Kubernetes clusters on AWS Outposts, we strongly recommend that you use Amazon EKS on AWS Outposts\.